OurJSEditor/OurJSEditor/README.md

 python manage.py runserver
 ```
 Use ctrl+c to stop the server and `deactivate` to exit the virtual environment.
 To start the server again, re-activate the virtual environment and use `runserver` again.

+## Understanding the Code

+Django is the web framework that organizes the site.
+It is divided into apps, where each app is a folder that contains models, views, and templates.
+ - A model is a Python class that represents data in the database.
+ - A view is a Python function that handles a request and returns a response.
+ - A template is an HTML file (which can also include special tags `{% %}` or `{{ }}` to dynamically insert content).

+Additionally, the website makes use of Preact (an alternative to React) JSX components (located in the `js` folder).
+When JSX is compiled (with `npm run build`):
+ 1. `js/entries` is traversed.
+ 2. Each entry loads the components it needs from `components`.
+ 3. Each entry is transformed into a single `.js` which can be loaded as static.

+In general, when you make a request, the following steps occur:

+ 1. After being passed through Apache and WSGI to Django, the url gets matched against a bunch of regular expressions until Django finds a matching view.
+    1. The entry point for this is django_code/ourjseditor/urls.py
+    2. This then checks all api urls, and then calls the urls.py files in the other apps.
+ 2. Once a matching view is found, it is called with the `request` information.
+ 3. The view then renders a template, and returns it.
+(API endpoints don't use HTML templates, but return raw JSON text.)
+ 4. The template can request static content (CSS/JS).
+    1. Many pages follow the paradigm of having a template set a JSON string with page information to a global JS variable
+    2. The page then loads a JS file (which was compiled from JSX).
+    3. This JSX code can then access the global variable and use it to build components for the page.

+Notably, the main program page `templates/program/index.html` does not use any Preact/JSX code. `program.js` is handwritten ES5.

 ## Contributing